 |Simply FiOS Gig Service||$74.99||1000 Mbps||Unlimited||View Plans|

-Frontier has some good things going for it—namely, no data caps and a two-year price-lock guarantee.
+Frontier has some good things going for it—namely, no data caps and a fiber-optic network.

-Between Frontier’s FiOS fiber internet service and its DSL service, we think FiOS is the better deal.
-But we know not everyone has access to fiber internet—even if Frontier is known for extending its fiber-optic service in areas other fiber providers overlooked.
+Between Frontier’s FiberOptic internet service and its DSL service, we think FiberOptic is the better deal.
+But we know not everyone has access to fiber internet.
 That said, Frontier’s DSL internet isn’t a bad deal, though we wish it offered faster speeds than a max of 45 Mbps.

-So what’s the deal, should you get Frontier internet?
-Let’s dig in and find out if Frontier’s prices, internet speeds, and data caps make the cut.
+So should you get Frontier internet?
+Let’s dig into the details and find out if Frontier’s prices, internet speeds, and data caps make the cut.

 - Great prices for fiber internet plans